-In March 1998, Anthropologie introduced a direct-to-consumer catalog offering select merchandise, most of which is also available in our Anthropologie stores.
-During fiscal 2008, Anthropologie's catalog circulation was approximately 22 million.
+Anthropologie offers a direct-to-consumer catalog that markets select merchandise, most of which is also available in our Anthropologie stores.
+During fiscal 2009, Anthropologie circulated approximately 21.5 million catalogs.
 We believe the catalog has been instrumental in helping to build the Anthropologie brand identity with our target customers.
-We plan to decrease catalog circulation to approximately 21 million during fiscal 2009, and replace the reduced circulation spend with investments in web marketing.
-We expect catalog circulation to be stable over the next few years.
+We plan to decrease circulation to approximately 18.4 million catalogs during fiscal 2010, and replace reduced circulation expenditures with investments in web marketing.
+We expect the number of catalogs circulated to be consistent over the next few years.

-Anthropologie operates a web site that accepts orders directly from customers.
-The web site, www.anthropologie.com, debuted in December 1998.
-The web site captures the spirit of the store by offering a similar array of apparel, accessories, household and gift merchandise as found in the stores.
+Anthropologie operates a web site, www.anthropologie.com, which accepts orders directly from customers.
+The web site captures the spirit of the store by offering a similar array of apparel, accessories and household and gift merchandise as found in the stores.
 As with our catalog, we believe that the web site increases Anthropologie's reputation and brand recognition with its target customers and helps support the traffic of Anthropologie's store operations.

-In March 2003, Urban Outfitters introduced a direct-to-consumer catalog offering selected merchandise, much of which is also available in our Urban Outfitters stores.
-During fiscal 2008, Urban Outfitters catalog circulation was approximately 13 million.
+In March 2003, Urban Outfitters introduced a direct-to-consumer catalog offering select merchandise, most of which is also available in our Urban Outfitters stores.
+During fiscal 2009, Urban Outfitters circulated approximately 12 million catalogs.
 We believe the catalog has expanded our distribution channels and increased brand awareness.
-We plan to modestly decrease catalog circulation to approximately 12 million during fiscal 2009 and replace the reduced circulation with investments in web marketing.
-We expect catalog circulation to be stable over the next few years.
+We plan to maintain circulation of approximately 12 million catalogs during fiscal 2010 and continue to further invest in web marketing initiatives.
+We expect the number of catalogs circulated to be consistent over the next few years.